Alexey-Danilchenko/Kodak-DCS-Tools/Hardware/ProBack_LED_backlight/README.md

 Separately you can also find [list of parts](BOM.csv) as well.

-Gerber files for all the boards are in [Gerbers](Gerbers) subfirectory and are produced for [PCBWay](https://www.pcbway.com/) specifications (they were the only ones I found who can produce tiny LED boards).
+Gerber files for all the boards are in [Gerbers](Gerbers) subfirectory and are produced for [PCBWay](https://www.pcbway.com/) specifications (they were the only ones I found who can produce LED boards at 3mm minimum width).

-When ordering the boards, LED lights board should be finished in white and have a thickness of 1.6mm - this ensures tight fit into a frame and sitting just tight to the light guide panel.
+When ordering the boards, LED lights board should be finished in white and have a thickness of 1.6mm - this ensures precise fit into a frame and sitting very close to the light guide panel.
+Minimal board width in PCBWay is 3mm and it is exact size of the gap in LED aluminium frame - so the fit is very tight.
+I would recommend to file boards a bit to 2.9mm for slightly easier fit.

 The driver board for aesthetic reason should be green (to match the main board) and be any thickness of up to 1.6mm - ideally I would choose 0.8mm.

 ## LCD disassembly and light replacement